freirart/car-crud/README.md

 - Image upload and crop with HTML Canvas and JS (`https://www.youtube.com/watch?v=-RWPvVcYAC4`)

-- Store data in NodeJS Local Server
+- Store data in NodeJS Local Server, Deploy it on Heroku

 ## Credits